-Make sure you keep an eye out for what’s not included in your travel insurance policy.
+Make sure you keep an eye out for exclusions in your travel insurance policy.
 For example, many policies exclude pre-existing conditions.
-You’ll often have to pay more or find a specialist policy to cover those.
+You'll often have to pay more or find a specialist policy to cover those.
 Make sure you understand the policy before you purchase it.

 What if your trip is cancelled?

 Travel insurance typically includes cover for cancellation, curtailment, or delays.
 However, the level of cover can vary between insurers, so you should check the terms and conditions.